simpleweb/puppet-unicorn/README.md

 Not yet available on Puppet Forge.

-Include it as a git submodule, do something like:
+To include it as a git submodule, do something like:

     $ git submodule add git@github.com:simpleweb/puppet-unicorn.git modules/unicorn